blahosyl/dinner-party/README.md

 	- subtract answer from quantity on shopping list
 		- if resulting quantity is 0 or less, remove item from the list
 - if there are shopping list items left, print shopping list
-- end program with messagemessage
+- end program with message

 This flow ensures an intuitive progression through the process, and eliminates the need for complicated navigation.